muhammednagy/PR-519-Software-development-team-project/README.md

 The project is going to be a project that displays movies ratings and let's people rate and review movies.

 ## Tech stack - mostlikely will change -
-Go & Postgres on the backend
-Vue.js on the frontend
+Ruby on rails & Postgres on the backend templating on the frontend

 ## Main milestone
 1. users can see list of movies